bcaro/wifilightV2-doc/docs/en_US/tuya.md

 In the logs, when using the Smartlife app, we find:

-    Mess: {"devId": "xxxxxxxxxghekqd", dps: {"3": 850, "101": true}}
+    Mess:{"devId":"xxxxxxxxxghekqd",dps:{"3":850,"101":true}}

 Here, an intensity slider has been selected on the device app and it is observed that the dps of # 3 has changed.

 Click on the Cursor button on the interface to automatically create the 2 commands to manage the cursor.
 To adapt them as needed, all you have to do is modify the dps numbers and put 3 (without quotes).
-For the parameter of the action command: either leave nothing, or put # slider # or put a formula for example: # slider # / 10.
-For the info parameter, it's the same except that you have to use # value #.
+For the parameter of the action command: either leave nothing, or put #slider# or put a formula for example: #slider#/10.
+For the info parameter, it's the same except that you have to use #value#.
 Do not put quotes because there are none after the dps number.

 To configure manually: